-Sure there is a LOT to writing a book and even more to getting people to read it.
+Sure, there’s a LOT to writing a book, and even more to getting people to read it.

 It may be true that ‘everyone has a book in them’ but many of those books should never see the light of day!

-Be aware that it takes a LOT of effort to market your book once you have mastered the work of actually writing it, designing it and turning it into a pdf.
+Be aware that it takes a lot of effort to market your book once you’ve mastered the work of actually writing it, designing it, and turning it into a PDF.

-If you are going to try to promote and sell it yourself you will need to:
+If you’re going to try to promote and sell it yourself you will need to:

 - push it through social media

 - do as much offline publicity as you can